The 5th Wave (series)

 The 5th Wave is a trilogy of young adult post-apocalyptic sci-fi novels written by American author Rick Yancey.
 The series started in May 2013 with the first book, The 5th Wave.
 A sequel titled The Infinite Sea was published in 2014.
 The trilogy concluded in 2016 with the final book, The Last Star.
+In 2018, The 5th Wave: 5th Year Anniversary was published with additional chapters.